daylinmorgan/okab/README.md

 ## Possible Outstanding Issues

-1.`Resvg` support for svg seems good but's it's possible it could be missing something to render specific charts/components.
+1. `Resvg` support for svg seems good but's it's possible it could be missing something to render specific charts/components.

 2. M1, it should be possible to build for Apple silicon but the binaries will likely need to be signed to not panic.

-3. Currently data is handled with "stringified" json to and from the packaged executable.
-This will likely be a problem with more complex charts or those with large data, particularly on windows where running the example script produces: `FileNotFoundError: [winError 206] The filename or extension is too long.`
+3. ~~Currently data is handled with "stringified" json to and from the packaged executable.
+This will likely be a problem with more complex charts or those with large data, particularly on windows where running the example script produces: `FileNotFoundError: [winError 206] The filename or extension is too long.`~~

-This choice was mainly to align with the `Saver` API which expects to receive the data to write to a file in it's own save method.

-However, instead we could pass the vega-lite spec to a temporary json file and pass this path as an argument to `vega-resvg`.
+~~This choice was mainly to align with the `Saver` API which expects to receive the data to write to a file in it's own save method.
+However, instead we could pass the vega-lite spec to a temporary json file and pass this path as an argument to `vega-resvg`.~~ Fixed in `v0.1a1`.

 If we take this approach it also opens up the possibility to mirror the features of the native `vega` cli in a python accessible entrypoint such as: